 Eligibility

 Not every transit line is eligibile for an Eliot Deviation Index.
-There are six criteria that all routes must meet.

 1. The line must begin and end at different stops.
 No loops allowed.